sreyasukavasi3/Virtualpingpong/README.md

 #https://pypi.org/project/opencv-python/
 # To run the game
 python3 pingpongwithcamera.py
-# to start the the game press space
+# To start the the game press space
-# to get fameralised with game
+# To get fameralised with game
 python3 pingpong.py
-# to see coloridentification
+# To see coloridentification
 python3 coloridentification.py
 #this game idntifies orange color objects only so make sure you dont have orange objeccts other than the key in the visible region of the camera